 Studies using the C. finmarchicus culture includes:

-Because of the geographic distribution our culture can be used as a model for assessing effects of chemicals on Arctic and Sub-Arctic key species.
+Because of the widespread geographic distribution of this species, our culture can be used as a model for assessing effects of pollutants, chemicals and oil on Arctic and Sub-Arctic key species.

 Our research group consists of scientists from different research institutes located at Sealab in Trondheim, Norway.
 SINTEF Materials and Chemistry, BioTrix, NTNU and SINTEF Fisheries and Aquaculture are the main contributors, but we also have close collaboration with other research institutes both nationally and internationally.